Learning-Augmented Scalable Linear Assignment Problem Optimization via Neural Dual Warm-Starts¶

 Loss & Training¶

-Supervised training uses LAPJV to generate ground-truth duals \(u^\ast\) offline.
-The main loss is MAE between \(\hat{u}\) and \(u^\ast\), plus a Complementary Slackness regularization term—forcing reduced costs on ground-truth optimal edges to be close to zero, guiding dual prediction to "just include the optimal assignment in the equality subgraph."
-Multi-scale training is used: a single model is trained on \(N \in \{512, 1536, 2048, 3072\}\) with over 1700 matrices, then zero-shot evaluated on \(N=16{,}384\) for out-of-distribution generalization.
+The model uses supervised training with ground truth duals \(u^\ast\) from LAPJV.
+The loss consists of the MAE between \(\hat{u}\) and \(u^\ast\), plus a Complementary Slackness regularization term.
+This term forces reduced costs on optimal edges toward zero, guiding predictions to expose the optimal assignment within the equality subgraph.
+Multi-scale training was conducted on \(N \in \{512, 1536, 2048, 3072\}\) using 1700+ matrices, followed by zero-shot evaluation on \(N = 16{,}384\).

 Key Experimental Results¶